 - Employee’s planning to take time off for school visitations must provide as much advance notice as possible to their supervisor;

-- If both parents are employed by Massage Revolution, the first employee to request such leave will receive the time off.
+- If both parents are employed by NMT Management Inc., the first employee to request such leave will receive the time off.
 The other parent will receive the time off only if the leave is approved by his or her supervisor;

 Time Off for Voting